Splitting up Financial Audit Firms Miami

 Splitting up Financial Audit Firms Miami is under a microscope.
 The European Commission has proposed a draft law that could split up the largest financial audit Miami firms and their counterparts overseas and force them to use a separate entity and name for their advisory and non-audit practices.

-Gustavo A Viera is a Financial Auditor, the proposal aims to clarify the role of Financial Audit Firms in response to problems found during the financial crisis and during inspections of Financial Audit Firms by national regulators.
+Financial Auditors, the proposal aims to clarify the role of Financial Audit Firms in response to problems found during the financial crisis and during inspections of Financial Audit Firms by national regulators.
 The proposals would introduce more stringent rules for the financial audit sector to strengthen the independence of Financial Audit Firms and introduce greater diversity into the highly concentrated financial audit market, which is dominated by the Big Four.
 The commission noted that concerns around conflicts of interest have been expressed about the potential for an accumulation of systemic risk, as the market is effectively dominated by the Big Four.

 As a Financial Audit Firm, I know Investor confidence in financial audit, and As a Condo Auditor Miami firms have been shaken by the crisis and I believe changes in this sector are necessary.
 “We need to restore confidence in the financial statements of companies.
 Today’s proposals address the current weaknesses in the financial audit market, by eliminating conflicts of interest, ensuring independence and robust supervision, and by facilitating more diversity in what is an overly concentrated market, especially at the top end, states Viera Financial Audit Firms”

 Financial Audit Firms would be prohibited from providing non-audit services to their audit clients under the proposals.
 In addition, large Condo Auditors Miami firms would be obliged to separate Financial Audit Firms’ financial audit activities from non-financial audit activities in order to avoid all risks of conflict of interest.